NonePerson/DebateGame-v1.0/README.md

 It never matters if you use capital letters or not, at any part, when you input anything.

-D. This game is meant to be educational, and it's really hard.
+D. This game is meant to be educational, and it's very chellenging.
 Not recommended for anyone who has no intrest in philosophy and/or science.

 E. It is recommended to play in full screen.

-F. Unfortunately, my programming abilities are not good enough to be able to create different saves in 1 game.
-If you want to "create another save" for another person, download the game again and extract it to somewhere else on a computer.
+F. If you want to "create another save" for another person, download the game again and extract it to somewhere else on a computer.

-G. You better read a bit about both deductive and inductive reasoning before playing this game, as the arguements you'll deal with this (and choose yourself), will sometimes be deductive, and sometimes inductive.
-(Specifaclly in scientific discussions, abductive reasoing exists as well, but it's rare and unites with inductive reasoning in its relevant contexts anyway).
+G. Your computer needs to be able to load XML files somehow, otherwise, the game won't work.

 Now, here's how to start the game: